aldo-oliveira/IntroJS/README.md

 # alura-javascript
-Trainning with Javascript in Alura
+Trainning with Javascript at Alura